You have been charged with a criminal offence. You have never been to court before.

 Finding a lawyer, more information and help

-- Legal Aid Duty Counsel: Nova Scotia Legal Aid has duty counsel in provincial court in some parts of the province.
+- Legal Aid Duty Counsel: Nova Scotia Legal Aid has duty counsel in provincial courts across the province.
 They can give you preliminary, free advice if you are in court without a lawyer.
 Call 902-420-7800 in the Halifax Regional Municipality or 902-539-7026 in the Sydney area, or ask at the courthouse.

 - Nova Scotia Legal Aid: If you cannot afford a lawyer, contact Nova Scotia Legal Aid to see if you qualify.
 Legal Aid is listed in the phone book under 'Legal Aid' (white pages and government section) or 'Nova Scotia Legal Aid' (white pages), or visit nslegalaid.ca for contact information or to apply for Nova Scotia Legal Aid online.
 Nova Scotia Legal Aid also has some criminal law legal information online at: www.nslegalaid.ca

 - If you are having trouble finding a lawyer in private practice you can contact the Legal Information Society's Lawyer Referral Service where you may be referred to a lawyer who will give you an initial interview of up to 30 minutes for no more than $20 plus tax.
 Regular fees would generally be charged after the initial consultation, although some of the Lawyer Referral Service members may offer some flexibility in fee arrangements.
-To use LISNS Legal Information Line or the Lawyer Referral Service call 902-455-3135 in the Halifax area or 1-800-665-9779 toll free.
+Go here for ways to get in touch with the Lawyer Referral Service.

 - Court-Appointed Counsel Applications ("Rowbotham Applications"): If you have been denied Legal Aid and cannot afford a lawyer, there is another option.
 You can apply to the Nova Scotia Provincial Court to ask for a lawyer who will be funded for you.